DannyCool46/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-file 8 Write a script that sets the permission to the file hello
+file 9 Write a script that sets the mode of the file hello